 The applicant must submit the entire Application for Scholarship, sections I through VII.

-Submit this Application and Supporting Information to the following address.
-Applications and supporting documentation must be postmarked NLT Monday, April 1, 2020.
-Hard copy mail must be received by Monday, April 10, 2020.
-E-mail submissions are acceptable, but must be sent NLT 11:59 PM, April 1, 2020.
+Submit this Application and Supporting Information to the following mail or email address.
+Applications and supporting documentation must be postmarked NLT Friday, March 31, 2022.
+Hard copy mail must be received by Monday, April 11, 2022.
+E-mail submissions are acceptable/preferred, but must be sent NLT 11:59 PM, March 31, 2022

-1. Applications will be evaluated by the Redstone Chapter’s Scholarship Selection Committee.
-Preference will be granted to applicants pursuing math, science, computer science and engineering degrees in support of a career in aviation engineering disciplines.
+a.
+Applications will be evaluated by the Redstone Chapter’s Scholarship Selection Committee.
+Preference will be given to applicants pursuing math, science, computer science and engineering degrees in support of a career in aviation engineering disciplines.

-2. Successful scholarship applicants will be notified by June 30, 2020.
-Scholarship winners will be recognized during the Chapter’s July 2020 membership luncheon (date TBD) in Madison County, Alabama.
+b.
+Successful scholarship applicants will be notified by June 30, 2023.
+Scholarship winners will be recognized by the Chapter either locally or at their respective institutions (date TBD).”